open-cluster-management-io/enhancements/enhancements/sig-architecture/15-resourcebasedscheduling/README.md

 - `balance`, it balances the number of decisions among the clusters.
 The cluster with the highest number of decison is given the lowest score, while the empty cluster is given the highest score.
 The score ranges from -100 to 100.
 - `steady`, it ensures the existing decision is stabilized.
 The clusters that existing decisions choose are given the highest score while the clusters with no existing decisions are given the lowest score.
 The score is either 100 or 0.

-When making cluster decisions, managed clusters are sorted by the final score of managed cluster, which is the sum of scores from all prioritizers with weights.
+When making cluster decisions, managed clusters are sorted by the final score of managed cluster, which is the sum of scores from all prioritizers with weights: final_score = sum(prioritizer_x_weight * prioritizer_x_score), while
+- prioritizer_x_weight, the weight of prioritizer x;
+- prioritizer_x_score, the score returned by prioritizer x for a managed cluster;

 User is able to adjust the weights of prioritizers to impact the final score, for example
-- Set the weight of `ResourceRatioCPU`/`ResourceAllocatableCPU`/`ResourceRatioMemory`/`ResourceAllocatableMemory` to schedule placement based on resource usage;
+- Set the weight of resource prioritizers to schedule placement based on resource usage;
-- Make placement sensitive to resource usage by setting a higer weight for `ResourceRatioCPU`/`ResourceAllocatableCPU`/`ResourceRatioMemory`/`ResourceAllocatableMemory`;
+- Make placement sensitive to resource usage by setting a higer weight for resource prioritizers;
 - Ignore resource usage change and pin the placementdecisions by increasing the weight of `steady`;

 ## Examples